tdicola/balena_logging_sensors_3/index.md

 ## dtoverlay-enviro-phat and dtoverlay-dht Services

 These services are also unchanged with the exception of the entrypoint and RUN_ON_DEVICES addition.

 Notice there are now two overlay services, one to run on each device and configure the appropriate device tree sensor overlays.
-You can examine the DHT sensor overlay in the dtoverlay/overlays folder if you're curious to see how this overlay defines a DHT sensor connected to pin 18 of the Raspberry Pi GPIO.
+You can examine the DHT sensor overlay in the dtoverlay/overlays folder if you're curious to see how this overlay defines a AM2302/DHT sensor connected to pin 18 of the Raspberry Pi GPIO.

 ## bmp280-sensor, ads1015-sensor, and dht-sensor Services